nus-cs2113-AY2021S1/tp/docs/UserGuide.md

   * 4 = You engage in vigorous exercise or have a physically demanding job.
   * 5 = You engage in extremely vigorous exercise or have an extremely physically demanding job.

-Input examples:
+Example of usage:

-* `editinfo n/John` edits the updated the name stored in DietBook.
+* `editinfo n/John` edits the name of the user to be `John`.
 * Both `editinfo c/75 l/4` and `editinfo l/4 c/75` edits the current weight and activity level of the user to be `75` and `You engage in vigorous exercise or have a physically demanding job.` respectively.

-Output example for input example 2:
+Output example for usage example 2:
 ```
 Got it!
 I've updated your personal information:
   Name: Jack